 The Labor and Delivery Excellence Award recognizes Knapp and Mission for exceptional care of mothers during and after labor and delivery.
 The Obstetrics and Gynecology Excellence Award recognizes the two hospitals for exceptional clinical outcomes while caring for women during labor and immediately after delivery, as well as women undergoing gynecologic procedures.

 Two other hospitals – Dallas Regional Medical Center and Dallas Medical Center in Texas – were Healthgrades Five-Star recipients in a number of procedures, including vaginal and C-section delivery and hysterectomies.

 “We are proud that so many of our hospitals have been nationally recognized by Healthgrades for excellence in women’s healthcare,” said Prime Healthcare Division 1 Chief Medical Officer Sunny Bhatia, MD.
-“This recognition reinforces our mission of caring for the community and is testament to the commitment of Prime Healthcare, its clinicians and staff to providing the highest quality healthcare to women and children.”
+“This recognition reinforces our mission of caring for the community and is a testament to the commitment of Prime Healthcare, its clinicians, and staff to providing the highest quality healthcare to women and children.”

 Healthgrades found that the variation in hospital performance makes a significant difference in terms of clinical outcomes.

 • Patients treated in hospitals receiving the Healthgrades Obstetrics and Gynecology Excellence Award had, on average, a 33.4% lower risk of experiencing a complication while in the hospital than if they were treated in hospitals that did not receive the award.

 • Patients treated in hospitals receiving the Healthgrades Labor and Delivery Excellence Award had, on average, a 39.2% lower risk of experiencing a complication while in the hospital than if they were treated in hospitals that did not receive the award.